22 Practical Retaining Wall Ideas for Extra Curb Appeal

 A retaining wall retains a set of stairs and several plants

-Do you struggle to hold the landscape together when you’re dealing with messy soil erosion, poor curb appeal, and sloping terrain?
-Let these 22 practical retaining wall design ideas for extra curb appeal bear the weight for you.
+Do you struggle to hold the landscape together when dealing with messy soil erosion, poor curb appeal, and sloping terrain?
+Let these 25 practical retaining wall ideas for extra curb appeal bear the weight for you.

 A retaining wall is a wall structure that retains the soil behind it.
-Brick, stone, timber –– your retaining wall can show off your favorite building material.
-These retaining wall landscaping ideas are perfect for protecting flower beds from erosion, keeping critters away from your vegetables, and landscaping on a hill.
+Brick, stone, timber, railroad ties –– your garden retaining wall can show off your favorite building material.
+In this article, we’ve rounded up 25 retaining wall landscaping ideas that are perfect for protecting flower beds from erosion, keeping critters away from your vegetables, and landscaping on a hill.

-Whether you’re a fan of stacked stone or haven’t a clue on where to start the design, we’ve rounded up 22 retaining wall ideas that will help spice up your curb appeal and make your landscape the best on the block.
+Whether you’re a fan of stacked stone or haven’t a clue where to start the design, our examples of retaining walls will help spice up your curb appeal and make your landscape the best on the block.

 1. Natural Stone Retaining Wall